-The Japanese word kobudo consists of two characters; ko (ancient) and budo (martial arts or ways).
-Kobudo styles or ryu follow traditions developed in ancient times; utilize the classical weapons of sword, spear, bow, and minor weapons such as the naginata (halberd), kusari-gama (sickle and chain), shuriken (throwing knives), staffs of various lengths, the sai, kama, tonfa and others.
+The Japanese word kobudo consists of two characters: ko (ancient) and budo (martial arts or ways).
+Kobudo styles or ryu follow traditions developed in ancient times and utilize classical weapons.

 Ryushin Shouchi Ryu

-Ryushin Shouchi Ryu is a school of kobudo (ancient martial arts) specializing in iaijutsu (the art of drawing and cutting) founded by Kawabata Terutaka and is composed of over 60 kata (prearranged solo forms), and iai kumitachi (two man bokken training).
+Ryushin Shouchi Ryu is a school of kobudo (ancient martial arts) specializing in iaijutsu (quick-draw sword art) founded by Kawabata Terutaka and is composed of over 60 kata (prearranged solo forms), and iai kumitachi (two man bokken training).
 The origins of the iaijutsu kata can be traced to the Japanese swordsmanship schools of Katori and Kashima.
 The current headmaster of the Ryushin Shouchi Ryu is Yahagi Kunikazu.